Warm Welcome to Youngstown for Fall Lit Fest 2023!

-Warm welcome to Youngstown for Fall Lit Fest 2022!
-We have a few details to share with you about where to stay, eat, park and play.
+We have a few details to share with you about how to get here, and where to stay, eat, park and play.
 If you have a Facebook account, we have a visitor support group here.

-Parking at the DoubleTree is $12 per day and Thursday evening, Friday, and Saturday daytime events are within walking distance of the hotel.
+Parking at the DoubleTree is $12 per day and all conference events are within 1/2 mile of the hotel.

-Mill Creek Metroparks was an Olmstead-designed park (as was Central Park), created in 1891 for workers and their families to have a green space to rest and recreate.
+Mill Creek Metroparks is an Olmstead-designed park (like Central Park), created in 1891 for workers and their families to have a green space to rest and recreate.
 The 2500 acre park includes miles of trails, a covered bridge, picnic tables, a turtle pond and a golf course.

 The Butler Institute of American Art boasts a highly regarded collection of contemporary and historic art, including Winslow Homer's Snap the Whip.